- Learning Centre

 Code of Conduct – Trust Conditions

-An articling student is included within the definition of “lawyer” for the purposes of the Code of Conduct.
-Part 5 of the Code addresses students and provides in Rule 6.2-3 that an “articling student must act in good faith in fulfilling and discharging all the commitments and obligations arising from the articling experience.”
+A student-at-law is included within the definition of “lawyer” for the purposes of the Code of Conduct.
+Rule 6.2-3 of the Code further provides that an “articling student must act in good faith in fulfilling and discharging all the commitments and obligations arising from the articling experience.”
 As a result, students are subject to all of the ethical duties and practice obligations of lawyers.

 Notary Public and Commissioner of Oaths

-When a student-at-law is registered by the Law Society, he or she automatically obtains the status of Notary Public and Commissioner for Oaths.
-Students-at-law should review both the Notaries Public Act and the Commissioners for Oaths Act and be familiar with:
+When a student-at-law is registered by the Law Society, they automatically obtain the status of Notary Public and Commissioner for Oaths.
+Students-at-law should review the Notaries and Commissioners Act (Alberta) and be familiar with:

 - the law and practice regarding oaths, affidavits, statutory declarations and guarantees;